na-na-hi/renget/archive/rbo87.md

 "No, it's not, I made a promise to you and I failed..."

-"No, No it's alright Maxi, It didn't if we entered the contest or not, I'm just happy that you were doing it with me."
+"No, No it's alright Maxi, It didn't if we joined the party or not, I'm just happy that you were doing it with me."

 I sniffed and got my act together